-Visiting a remote area, one can easily get the idea of being at the end of the world.
-But seldom this expression has a true meaning.
-Somehow this year I happened to be in two of locations where there was truly nothing there over the horizon.
+Visiting a remote area, one can quickly get the idea of being at the end of the world.
+But seldom this expression has real meaning.
+Somehow this year I happened to be in two of locations where there was indeed nothing there over the horizon.
 Only powerful nature.
 In January it was Northern Norway beyond the Polar Circle.
 In February it was the other hemisphere in New Zealand.
 We even got to the Slope Point, which is the lowest point of New Zealand to the South.
 Northern Norway Polar night views were quiet but terrifying at the same time.
 The Slope Point was borrowing.
 Borrowing.
 Not more and not less.

-But we happened to spend a night and the following morning in another place in New Zealand that on the day as we visited seemed to be a true end of the World.
+But we happened to spend a night and the following morning in another place in New Zealand that on the day as we visited seemed to be the right end of the World.
 Collingwood.
 A small town at the top of the New Zealand Southern Island at the Golden Bay inhabited by only over two hundred residents.

-As we got there it was a hurricane time.
-Our original plan was to get to the top of a narrow peninsula that reaches into the Golden Bay and make photos of the bay at sun set and at the sun rise.
+As we got there, it was a hurricane time.
+Our original plan was to get to the top of a narrow peninsula that reaches into the Golden Bay and take photos of the bay at sunset and at the sunrise.
 As we checked-in in our motel and told our host of our plans, she opened her eyes widely and said: ‘At this hour if you go, I will have to ask the firefighters to bring you down‘.
-Willingly or not we had to change our plans.
+Willingly or not, we had to change our plans.
 The storm was still away.
 We took a walk.
 Just a walk around.
 No map.
 No specific plan.

-We saw a guide post indicating a historic cemetery in a half hour distance.
+We saw a guidepost indicating a historic cemetery in a half-hour distance.
 The cemetery was an abandoned place, but well-marked and ring-fenced.
 The old graves seemed to be fallen.
-But the grave stones were true story tellers.
-We read of a man, who came to visit the town but accidentally died in the river.
+But the gravestones were real storytellers.
+We read of a man who came to visit the town but accidentally died in the river.
 Of a couple, who came from England in the late XIX century, and died one after another twenty years after.
 And finally of a man, who died fulfilling his duties.
-It made me realize that New Zealand modern history is about colonists, who for different reasons came here with no return ticket home.
+It made me realize that New Zealand modern history is about colonists, who for different reasons, came here with no return ticket home.

-I took a machiaccino.
+I took a mochaccino.
 In New Zealand, a kind of coffee with chocolate and milk.
-Definitely, this one was my favourite while there.
+Definitely, this one was my favorite while there.
 The coffee made me wake up.
 I raised my eyes and saw a man.
 Barefoot he was.
-Down deeply in his thoughts, he was reading a book.
+Down deep in his thoughts, he was reading a book.
 He drank his coffee slowly.
 Turned slowly one page after another.
-As we were leaving he was still there.
+As we were leaving, he was still there.
 We were making much noise.
 But, he barely looked at us.
 He read his book.
 Plain and simple.

 Index of posts on New Zealand >>>